schombert/Fif/docs/safety_semantics.md

 In addition to lifetime constraints there is a second category of constraints that we refer to in this document as borrows.
 There are three kinds of borrow.
 First, there is the shared borrow.
 A shared borrow of y by x is written `x⊣y`.
 A mutable borrow of y by x is written `x⩤y`.
 Finally, a transitive borrow relation is written `x⫤y`.
 The borrow is said to be active if it is within the lifetime of the item on the left side of the expression, for generic values, or if the name on the left side remains accessible for 𝓁ptr and 𝒹ptr variables.
 The item on the left side of the relationship is called the source of the borrow while the object on the right side is called the target of the borrow.

-When there is an active shared or mutable borrow on an 𝓂ptr, 𝓁ptr, or 𝒹ptr they are suppressed.
-A suppressed pointer may not be passed to any functions, nor can any derived pointer (i.e. if x is suppressed you can't pass x.y to a function with an 𝓂ptr argument).
-Additional shared borrows *can* be attached to a suppressed pointer, so if the 𝓂ptr to 𝓈ptr cast is modeled as a function, it must be the exception to the previous rule.
-An attempt to use a suppressed pointer causes compilation to fail.
-A 𝒹ptr that is the source of one or more mutable borrows becoming inaccessible (i.e. the scope the named variable was declared in ending) is also a constraint violation and also causes compilation to fail.

 ### Syntactic properties

 All of the borrow constraints are transitive within their own class.
 In detail, Whenever a constraint of the form `x⊣y` is added to the analysis, additional constraints of the form `x⊣z` should also be added for each existing constraint of the form `y⊣z` and additional constraints of the form `z⊣y` should also be added for each existing constraint of the form `z⊣x`, and the same goes for ⩤ and ⫤.
 These constraints are also monotonic, meaning that once a borrow constraint has been added to the analysis, it is never removed.
 (But remember that a pointer is only suppressed when the values on the left hand side of a borrow constraint are alive.)

+`a⩤b` generates `a⊣b`.

 `x⫤y` also propagates both shared and mutable borrow constraints through it transitively.
 In particular: `a⊣b` and `b⫤c` generates `a⊣c`, `d⫤e` and `e⊣f` generates `d⊣f`, and so on.

 ### Exclusivity

-Two active mutable borrows to the same target, or an active mutable borrow and one or more active shared borrows (from different variables than the mutable borrow -- a shared and mutable borrow on the same entity from the same entity is acceptable), are a constraint violation that causes compilation to fail.
+Two active mutable borrows to the same target, or an active mutable borrow and one or more active shared borrows (from different variables than the mutable borrow -- a shared and mutable borrow on the same entity from the same entity is acceptable), are a constraint violation that causes compilation to fail unless there is a chain of borrows between them.
+More specifically:

+b⩤a and c⩤a is a constraint violation unless b⊣c or c⊣b or at least one of c and b is not alive. b⩤a and c⊣a is a constraint violation unless b=c or b⊣c or c⊣b or at least one of c and b is not alive.

 ### Borrows and members

 Borrow constraints may exist between the members of an object on either, or both, sides of the constraint expression. `x⊣z` implies `x.y⊣z` for all members y of x. `a⊣b` implies `a⊣b.c` for all members c of b.
 The same rules also apply for mutable borrows and the transitive borrow relation.
 An active mutable borrow targeting an object as a whole is incompatible with a mutable borrow or shared borrow from another source on any member of the object because of the `a⩤b` to `a⩤b.c` implication and the exclusivity of mutable borrows on the same target.

-An 𝓂ptr, 𝓁ptr, or 𝒹ptr to an object is suppressed if there is an active shared or mutable borrow on any of its members.

 ### Borrows and pointers